Book 1 in the Summer Resort Series

 Visiting Cooper’s Charm to check up on her little sister, Ridley Rose impulsively agrees to fill in as housekeeper.
 Still reeling from an ego-bruising divorce, she finds satisfaction in a job well done—and in the attention of the resort’s handsome scuba instructor.

 For Phoenix and Ridley, Cooper’s Charm is supposed to be merely temporary.
 But this detour may lead to the place they most need to be, where the future is as satisfying as it is surprising…

 Pre-Order Cooper’s Charm and help a furry friend!

 Reviews of Cooper’s Charm

 “Foster excels at portraying well-crafted characters with distinct personalities, and readers will enjoy the banter among all the friends.”

 Extras for Cooper’s Charm

-is Book 1 in the Love at the Resort Series
+is Book 1 in the Summer Resort Series

 The full series reading order is as follows: